Seeed-Studio/wiki-documents/docs/Sensor/SenseCAP/SenseCAP_Probe/RS485_750cm_Ultrasonic_Sensor-1.md

-## 1. Prepare data logger, RS485 500cm Ultrasonic Level Sensor, gateway, and tools.
+## 1. Prepare data logger, RS485 750cm Ultrasonic Level Sensor, gateway, and tools.

 1. **Data logger**: It is a LoRaWAN converter that converts MODBUS RS485/Analog/GPIO sensors into LoRa-enabled sensors and therefore transfers data through the LoRaWAN protocol.

-2. **RS485 500cm Ultrasonic Level Sensor**: It uses ultrasonic sensing technology for distance measurement.
-Measuring range from 25cm to 500cm, and the resolution can reach 1mm.
+2. **RS485 750cm Ultrasonic Level Sensor**: It is uses ultrasonic sensing technology for distance measurement.Measuring range from 28cm to 750cm, and the resolution can reach 1mm.
 With an IP67 waterproof ultrasonic transducer, it has strong adaptability to the working environment.

 3. **Cross screwdriver**: Used to assemble the sensor probe.

 4. **Gateway**: The LoRaWAN sensor transmits data to a LoRaWAN gateway, which then transmits it to the cloud server.
 If you don't have a gateway, there are two options:
 - Option 1: Sensors work in areas covered by Helium Network(Check on [Helium Explorer](https://explorer.helium.com/)).
 Wherever the helium network is available, you can use sensors to transfer data without purchasing a gateway.
 - Option 2: Buy a [gateway](https://www.seeedstudio.com/SenseCAP-Multi-Platform-LoRaWAN-Indoor-Gateway-SX1302-US915-p-5472.html).